alturiak/nio-smith/docs/BREAKING.md

   position.
 It is recommended to always use optional arguments explicitly, e.g. `plugin.respond_message(command, "short text", expanded_message="long text", delay=200)`

+#### Nick linking
+`Plugin.link_user()` now returns the unmodified `display_name` it has been originally given instead of `None` if the user is not on the room.
+This ensures that it always returns a valid nickname and removes the need for special handling within the plugin.

 ## Upcoming
 ### Simplify plugins-interface
 Method naming, required parameters and return values are inconsistent between methods of the Plugin-class.
 Internal